-IFLA Association (National and International) and Institution Members can nominate individuals for this position.
-They have received an election email containing information describing how they can submit a nomination.
+IFLA Members can nominate individuals for this position.
+They have received an election email containing information describing how they can submit a nomination

-How many candidates can each Association or Institution Member nominate for this position?
+How many candidates can each Member nominate for this position?

-Each Association or Institution Member can nominate up to nine (9) candidates for this position.
+Each Member can nominate nine (9) candidates for this position.

 How do I find a nominator?

-Those wishing to stand as a candidate will need to submit a nominee consent form for this position.
+Those wishing to stand as a candidate will need to submit a nominee form for this position.
 This should be done once a nominator has been found.
-In this form you will be asked to provide a 200 word statement describing how you demonstrate the skills and attributes required.
+In this form you will be asked to provide a statement of up to 200 words describing how you demonstrate the skills and attributes required.